giuliozompi/DONGIULIOSELECT/replit.md

 - **Full Order Editing**: Admins can modify orders with comprehensive audit logging
 - **Edit Dialog**: Modal interface with all editing capabilities
   - Modify product quantities with validation
-  - Add new products from catalog
+  - Add new products from catalog (smart default: 0.2kg for weight-based, 1 for piece-based)
   - Remove products (prevents removing all items)
   - Apply discounts (percentage or fixed amount)
   - Change delivery address